weimenglee/MigrateOllamaModels/README.md

 Say you now want to shift all the models to your external SSD.

-To do that, I can add the following statement to the .zshrc file:
+To do that, you can add the following statement to the .zshrc file:

 ```
 <code>export OLLAMA_MODELS="/Volumes/SSD2/ollama"<code>